yellows8/3ds_homemenuhax/README.md

 * "LOADSDCFG_PADCHECK=1" When USE_PADCHECK was used, load a config file which overrides the value used for USE_PADCHECK, and can invert PADCHECK too if specified(see source code for details).
 * "GAMECARD_PADCHECK=val" Similar to USE_PADCHECK except for BOOTGAMECARD: the BOOTGAMECARD ROP only gets executed when the specified HID PAD state matches the current one.
 After writing to framebufs the ROP will delay 3 seconds, then run this PADCHECK ROP.
 * "EXITMENU=1" Terminate homemenu X seconds(see source) after getting code exec under the launched process.
 * "ENABLE_LOADROPBIN=1" Load a homemenu ropbin then stack-pivot to it, see the Makefile HEAPBUF_ROPBIN_* values for the load-address.
-When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from "sd:/menuhax_ropbinpayload.bin".
+When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from a filepath which is different for each build, see the Makefile for that.
 The binary size should be <=0x10000-bytes.
 * "ENABLE_HBLAUNCHER=1" When used with ENABLE_LOADROPBIN, setup the additional data needed by the hblauncher payload.
 * "MENUROP_PATH={path}" Use the specified path for the "menurop" directory, instead of the default one which requires running generate_menurop_addrs.sh.
 To use the prebuilt menurop headers included with this repo, the following can be used: "MENUROP_PATH=menurop_prebuilt".
 * "THEMEDATA_PATH={*decompressed* regular theme body_LZ filepath}" Build hax with the specified theme, instead of using the "default theme" one.
 Also note that compression during building takes a *lot* longer with this.
 This option is *not* recommended, use the LOADOTHER_THEMEDATA option instead.